jednano/tabsanity-vs/readme.md

 This package causes the Visual Studio text editor to treat tabs-as-spaces as if they were actually tabs.
-That is, the backspace and delete keys, arrow key navigation and mouse cursor text selection (coming soon) will not allow the caret to land within the spaces that form a tab.
+That is, the backspace and delete keys, arrow key navigation will not allow the caret to land within the spaces that form a tab.

 ## Installing

-This package works with Visual Studio 2012 or later.
+This package works with Visual Studio 2015.
 The easiest way to install the package is with Visual Studio's built-in extension manager.
 Go to `Tools | Extensions and Updates... | Online | Visual Studio Gallery` and search for TabSanity.
 You can also find it on the [Visual Studio Gallery website](http://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328).